WaveSkys/Physics-Parts-Mod/README.md

 This mod is in Apha.
 Please expect bugs!

 # Mobile Compatible!
+# Does Not Work Well In Time Warp!

 ( I would post the mod on the Spaceflight Simulator Forums but they have yet to verify my email so I'm posting it here )